You can find a live stream on any topic you can think of:

-Secondly, their working hours are usually late at night, and some even work over eight hours a day.
-Streaming statistics show that live streaming traffic reaches its peak during the evening, as most people wind down after a long day’s work.
+Secondly, their working hours are usually late at night, and some of them work over eight hours a day.
+Streaming statistics show live streaming traffic reaches its peak during the evening, as most people wind down after a long day’s work.

 Social Media Live Streaming Statistics

 For those comfortable enough to share personal moments on social media, live streaming has made it possible for celebrities, influencers, and even large brands to communicate with their fans or consumer base.

 Additionally, live streaming has allowed us to share special moments and unique experiences together.